MicrosoftDocs/windows-itpro-docs/windows/configuration/use-json-customize-start-menu-windows.md

 ---
 title: Use JSON to customize Start menu layout on Windows 11 | Microsoft Docs
 description: Export start layout to LayoutModification.json that includes pinned apps.
-Add or remove apps, and use the JSON syntax in an MDM policy to deploy a custom Start menu layout to Windows 11 devices. ms.assetid:
+Add or remove apps, and use the JSON text in an MDM policy to deploy a custom Start menu layout to Windows 11 devices. ms.assetid:
 manager: dougeby
 ms.author: mandia